Som-Energia/somenergia-tomatic/README.md

 - **It distributes helpline turns among the staff**

-	Each week it decides the turns each person will be attending the phone.
+	Each week it decides the turns each person will be attending to the phone.
-	Takes into account a provided ideal load for every one, their availability, and some nice restrictions to ensure **staff wellbeing** and **service quality**.
+	Takes into account a provided ideal load for every one, their holidays, meetings, and some nice restrictions to ensure **staff wellbeing** and **service quality**.

 - **Manual edition of the resulting time table**

-	Often unscheduled meetings and other issues makes the computed timetable unpractical.
+	Unscheduled meetings and other events, often makes the computed timetable outdated.
-	The web interface can be used to swap turns and keep track of the changes.
+	The web interface can be used to swap turns on the timetable and keep track of the changes.

 - **Programming Asterisk queues according the timetable**

-	Every turn, it automatically setups the PBX queue according to the timetable.
+	Every turn, Tomàtic automatically setups the PBX queue according to the timetable.
-	It sends friendly reminders to the people on duty and warns the controllers when any agent is not connected to the PBX because of technical or human memory issues.
+	It sends friendly reminders to the people on duty and warns the coordinators whenever an agent is not connected to the PBX because of technical or human memory issues.

 - **Realtime control of the current queue***

-	You can pause controllers to adapt to temporary unavailabilities, or adding more in case of burst of incomming calls.
+	You can pause agents to adapt to temporary absences, or adding more agents in case of bursts of incomming calls.
-	You can also visually see the state of each extension.
+	Tomatic visually shows the state of each extension in the queue:
+	Available, attending a call, disconnected, paused...

 - **Instant information about the incomming call**

-	For each incomming call, the aplication presents the agent with a lot of information from the ERP related to that phone number: contracts, invoices, alerts, previous notes...
+	For each incomming call, Tomàtic retrieves all the information in our ERP related to that number and displays it to the agents in an accessible format: contracts, invoices, alerts, previous notes...
 	this way agents can resolve calls faster and better.
+	If the phone is not in the database, still the agent can perform searches using many criteria.

 - **Integrated call annotation**